 Pre-installed OEM software is the least expensive and most efficient way to acquire a genuine Microsoft software license on your new PC.

-2. Licensing the Windows Desktop Operating System for existing PCs: To convert install base of Non-Genuine Windows Client OS, Microsoft offers a variety of Windows Legalization Solutions to address all customer types.
+2. Licensing the Windows Desktop Operating System for existing PCs: To convert the install base of Non-Genuine Windows Client OS, Microsoft offers a variety of Windows Legalization Solutions to address all customer types.
 All legalization solutions can only be used for existing PCs with unlicensed software.

 Microsoft has introduced Get Genuine Solution (GGS), Get Genuine Kit (GGK) and Get Genuine Windows Agreement (GGWA) legalization offerings to help legalize Windows on existing PCs only.
 GGS/GGWA offers a full license of Windows 7 Professional and is recommended for customers who need 5 or more licenses.
 GGK is offered to customers who generally need smaller quantities.
-To know more about the legalization options, click here.

-With the exception of FPP, all Windows Desktop license including OEM and legalization solutions (GGS, GGK or GGWA) is ‘tied’ to the device to which it is first assigned and may not be reassigned to any other PC.
+With the exception of FPP, all Windows Desktop licenses including OEM and legalization solutions (GGS, GGK or GGWA) is ‘tied’ to the device to which it is first assigned and may not be reassigned to any other PC.
 Further, all these licenses are “perpetual” only as long as they are used on the same PC.

 3. Acquiring Windows Upgrade license through Volume Licensing for new or existing PCs: With the exception of legalization solutions like GGS/GGWA, Microsoft Volume Licensing programs cover Windows Upgrade license only and do not provide a full Windows desktop license.
 Customers must acquire a full qualifying version of the OS through preinstalled OEM/FPP or legalization solutions first to be eligible for a Windows Volume License Upgrade (Microsoft Open License Program, Enterprise Agreements and Select Agreement).
-To learn about operating systems which qualify for a Windows 7 Volume License upgrade, click here.